pedrib/PoC/advisories/IBM/ibm_drm/ibm_drm_rce.md

 At the time of the disclosure date, this is a **"0 day"**.
 An attempt was made to contact [CERT/CC](https://www.kb.cert.org/vuls/) to coordinate disclosure with IBM, but IBM **REFUSED** to accept the vulnerability report, and responded to CERT/CC with:

-*we have assessed this report and closed as being out of scope for our vulnerability disclosure program since this product is only for "enhanced" support paid for by our customers.
+***we have assessed this report and closed as being out of scope for our vulnerability disclosure program since this product is only for "enhanced" support paid for by our customers**.
 This is outlined in our policy https://hackerone.com/ibm.
 To be eligible to participate in this program, you must not be under contract to perform security testing for IBM Corporation, or an IBM subsidiary, or IBM client within 6 months prior to submitting a report.*

 This is an unbelievable response by IBM, a multi billion dollar company that is **selling security enterprise products and security consultancy** to huge corporations worldwide.
 They refused to accept a free high quality vulnerability report on one of their products, while putting ludicrous quotes like the following [on their website](https://www.ibm.com/security):